FREQUENTLY ASKED QUESTIONS

 Can my camper be given medication at JCamps?

-If your camper has medication that needs to be administered during JCamps hours, it should be sent with a Medical Authorization Form to the JCamps office.
+If your camper has medication that needs to be administered during JCamps hours, it must be sent with a Medical Authorization Form to the JCamps office.
 This form can be found HERE.

 Medications must be sent in the original bottles with the prescribed dosage and the child’s name indicated on the label.
 All medications are administered by the JCamps Team.
 Medications will not be administered unless a form has been completed.
 A log is kept recording the time and dosage of medication administered.
 Medication and special needs must be indicated on the child’s profile and medical forms.